SIP vs Lumpsum: What’s the Difference?

 What is a Lumpsum?

 A lumpsum investment involves investing a large amount of funds in one go into a mutual fund scheme.
-Unlike this investment, it is a single, upfront payment without subsequent contributions.
-So the lumpsum investment requires attentive market timing, as the entire amount is subject to market fluctuations from the outlet.
+In simple terms, lumpsum means investing a large amount at once.

 Scenario